mosnyik/StacksNFTAuctionPlace/README.md

 With that done, let us start building 🛠

 At the top of your file, let us [assert conformity](https://book.clarity-lang.org/ch09-02-implementing-traits.html#asserting-trait-conformance) with our sip009 trait which simply means we implementing the specifications of the sip009 contract - that is the functions defined in the trait.
-On the top most of our contract, we would add the line
+On the topmost of our contract, we would add the line
 ```Clarity
 (impl-trait 'SP2PABAF9FTAJYNFZH93XENAJ8FVY99RRM50D2JG9.nft-trait.nft-trait)

 (define-constant contract-owner tx-sender)
 ```
 The first line indicates that we are implementing sip009-nft trait.
-Next line sets the contract owner to be the one who deploys the contract.
-That means who ever mints the NFT becomes the owner of the NFT, makes sense right?, yes that is the security built in to Clarity.
+The next line sets the contract owner to be the one who deploys the contract.
+That means whoever mints the NFT becomes the owner of the NFT, which makes sense right?, yes that is the security built into Clarity.

 Let us define errors for the contract, put these lines next, they simply set error to err codes
 ```Clarity